 Good sustainable design produces an efficient, lasting and elegant relationship of usage, form, circulation, mechanical systems and construction technology.
 In addition to creating more healthy environments for users, good sustainable design has become a perquisite for the commercial success of our buildings.

-TOTP has designed several commercial buildings to reach LEED Gold standards.
+TOT has designed several commercial buildings to reach LEED Gold standards.
 The Hyde and Herbert Buildings at The Park in Carrickmines both achieved a Bream ‘Very Good’ rating and a net to gross of 82%.
-TOTP are currently designing 2 new commercial office blocks, one at The Park in Carrickmines, The Hampstead Building is targeting a LEED Gold standard.
+TOT are currently designing 2 new commercial office blocks, one at The Park in Carrickmines, The Hampstead Building is targeting a LEED Gold standard.
 The second office building will be located in Leopardstown, One South County is also targeting a LEED Gold standard.